-Criminal offences - If the misuse of official resources includes corrupt conduct or a criminal offence (such as stealing or fraud), employees could be charged under the Queensland Criminal Code 1899 for offences including official corruption, computer hacking/misuse, misconduct in relation to public office, abuse of authority and other offences.
+Criminal offences - If the misuse of official resources includes corrupt conduct or a criminal offence (such as stealing or fraud), employees could be charged under the Queensland Criminal Code 1899 for offences including official corruption, misuse of a restricted computer, misconduct in relation to public office, abuse of authority and other offences.
 A conviction for these offences carries various penalties of imprisonment.